Wigglosaurs/alex_portfolio/US Debt Tracker Project/README.md

 ### The US Government has requested an analysis of its public and governmental debt to answer some specific questions below.

+### Using the Questions and Data Dictionary provided, answer the questions using charts/graphs and narratives.

 ## Data Dictionary